fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~
   [error] BlazeJsonClient.scala:95:64: could not find implicit value for parameter
   [error]  F: cats.effect.Sync[scalaz.ioeffect.Task]
-  [error]         text <- resp.body.through(fs2.text.utf8Decode).compile.foldMonoid
-  [error]                                                                ^
 ~~~~~~~~

-Basically something about a missing `cats` instance.
+Basically, something about a missing cat.

 The reason for this failure is that http4s is using the Cats library, instead of Scalaz.
-Cats is a much smaller library than Scalaz and amounts to a renaming of a subset of typeclasses and datatypes.
-Thankfully, `scalaz-ioeffect` provides a compatibility layer and the [shims](https://github.com/djspiewak/shims) project provides seamless (until it isn't) implicit conversions between Scalaz and cats types.
-We can get our code to compile with these
+Thankfully, `scalaz-ioeffect` provides a compatibility layer and the [shims](https://github.com/djspiewak/shims) project provides seamless (until it isn't) implicit conversions.
+We can get our code to compile with these dependencies:
-dependencies:

 {lang="text"}
 ~~~~~~~~